NirrumTheMad/PrisonPlanes/Tales/Nirrum's_Encyclopedia_of_Varomar/Plot_Notes/Homegroup_2023.md

 Toolbox

--&gt;Vaylen as NPC can direct people into the feywild -&gt; Zul Probably can help people find cult members -&gt; Danzuishanese maze is an option
+ Vaylen as NPC can direct people into the feywild
--&gt; give them nightmares for the moon
+  Zul Probably can help people find cult members Danzuishanese maze is an option give them nightmares for the moon